isenmann/WrldUnityMaskingDemo/README.md

-# Wrld Unity SDK MaskingDemo
+# Wrld Unity SDK Masking Demo

 This is a small demo of using the [wrld Unity SDK](https://www.wrld3d.com/) to place the map on any surface you want.
 The SDK just provides rendering the whole map according to the camera's view.
 So you can't limit that to a specific size.